nanditaradha/Project_Face_Generation/README.md

 	- Initialize The Weights Of Your Network
 	- Build Complete Network
 - Discriminator And Generator Loss Calculation
-- Set Optimizers
+- Optimizers Setting
-- Perform Training
+- Training Performance
-- Calculation Of Training Loss
+- Training Loss Calculation
 - Generator Samples From Training

 ### Results

 At the end of this project, I was able to visualize the results of my trained Generator to see how it performed; my generated samples looked like fairly realistic faces with small amounts of noise.

 ![Image of Generated Faces](https://github.com/nanditaradha/Face-Generation/blob/master/assets/Generated_faces.png)

 ## Conclusion